Carlos Beltrán: 2013

 In 2013, Beltrán played in 145 games with a .296 batting average, 24 home runs and 84 RBI.
 Beltrán played in his 2,000th game on July 11, 2013.
 That same month, he was selected to his third straight All-Star Game.
-In October, Beltrán was the recipient of the Roberto Clemente Award, becoming the fourth Cardinals player to win it, joining Albert Pujols, Ozzie Smith, and Lou Brock.
+In October, Beltrán was the recipient of the Roberto Clemente Award, becoming the fourth Cardinals player to win it, joining Lou Brock, Ozzie Smith, and Albert Pujols.

-In the 2013 National League Division Series against the Pirates, Beltrán had 4 hits in 18 at-bats, hitting 2 home runs and 6 RBI in the series.
-In game 1 of the 2013 National League Championship Series against the Dodgers, Beltrán hit a double at the bottom of the 3rd inning to tie the game 2–2.
-At the top of the 10th inning, with the game still tied 2–2, Beltrán threw out Mark Ellis at the plate after catching a fly ball, completing a double-play that prevented the Dodgers from taking the lead.
+In the 2013 National League Division Series against the Pirates, Beltrán had 4 hits in 18 at bats, hitting 2 home runs with 6 RBI in the series.
+In Game 1 of the 2013 National League Championship Series against the Los Angeles Dodgers, Beltrán hit a double at the bottom of the 3rd inning to tie the game 2–2.
+In the top of the 10th inning, with the game still tied 2–2, Beltrán threw out Mark Ellis at the plate after catching a fly ball, completing a double play that prevented the Dodgers from taking the lead.
 At the bottom of the 13th inning, Beltrán hit a walk-off single off of Kenley Jansen, giving the Cardinals a 3–2 victory.
-For the whole NLCS, Beltrán had 6 hits and 6 RBI in 21 at-bats.
+For the whole NLCS, Beltrán had 6 hits and 6 RBI in 21 at bats.
 The Cardinals won the series 4–2, and Beltrán advanced to the first World Series in his career.

-In Game 1 of the 2013 World Series against the Red Sox, Beltrán injured his ribs in the 2nd inning after robbing David Ortiz of a grand slam.
+In Game 1 of the 2013 World Series against the Boston Red Sox, Beltrán injured his ribs in the 2nd inning after robbing David Ortiz of a grand slam.
 Despite the injury, Beltrán would play in all 6 games of the series, batting .294 with 5 hits and 3 RBI as the Cardinals fell to the Red Sox four games to two.

 Beltrán filed for free agency after the World Series ended on October 30.
 On November 9, Beltrán declined a one-year, $14.1 million qualifying offer from the Cardinals, making him a free agent.